Chocolate (Snow Patrol song)

-"Chocolate" is a song by UK alternative rock band Snow Patrol.
-It was released as the third single from their third studio album, Final Straw.
-The music for the track was written by all four members of the band, while the lyrics are by lead vocalist Gary Lightbody.
+"Chocolate" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released on 12 April 2004 as the third single of their third album, Final Straw (2003).
+The music for the track was written by all four members of the band while the lyrics were written by lead vocalist Gary Lightbody.

-The single version is slightly different from the album version.
-The most noticeable alteration is the drums dropping out in the glockenspiel interlude between the 1st chorus and 2nd verse on the single version.

 An edited version of "Chocolate" is featured on the trailer for The Last Kiss starring Zach Braff.
 It also features in the Torchwood episode "Cyberwoman" and it was used for the highlights on the last 'Wales On Saturday'.

 Music video

 The video was directed by Marc Webb and was filmed in New York City.
 It shows scenes of panic and despair at what is apparently the "end of the world".
 The centerpiece or focal point of the action is an hourglass that is quickly running out.
 The implication here is that darkness and death will descend when the last grains of sand have fallen through the bottleneck to the bottom.

 After the lyrics finish lead singer Gary Lightbody walks up and inverts the hourglass.
 The video fades out to the song's guitar riff repeating.